gkrampah/DeepNeuralNetwork/README.md

 Forget Gate: If its value is such, it causes items to be removed from memory.

-Output Gate: If its value is such, it causes the hidden unit to feed forward (output) in the network.
+Output Gate: If its value is such, it causes the hidden unit to feed-forward (output) in the network.

 ## Gated Recurrent Units (GRUs)